NCAR/GPEP/docs/How_to_create_config_files.md

 Dynamic predictors may need some processing, such as interpolation from dynamic grids to target grids and station points, or transformation of the raw dynamic predictor.

 The keyword `interp` accepts the following methods, enabled by `xarray.interp`: {"linear", "nearest", "zero", "slinear", "quadratic", "cubic", "polynomial"}.
-The default interpolation method is `nearest`.
+The default interpolation method is `linear`.

 The keyword `transform` accepts methods defined in the transformation section.